 This dining room with Early American paintings and a fireplace could easily be a room in the White House.
 But all the gentility of this 19th-century town-house restaurant is offset by the down-to-earth food on the menu, which changes daily.
-The soups, including the celery root topped with Maine lobster hash, are flavorful.
-Leg of lamb and pork loin, both raised nearby, are specialties, but even the less local seafood is marked with its origin so diners know where it comes from.
+The soups, including the roasted chestnut topped with brown butter, are flavorful.
+Rack of lamb and pork chop, both raised nearby, are specialties, but even the less local seafood is dressed up in effervescent presentations like black garlic and everything-bagel spices.
 Service is fluid and attentive.
-Try the carrot cake or butterscotch-tinged "monkey bread" brioche for a sweet finish.
+Try the apple spice cake with cranberry sauce for a sweet finish.